 Using Connector for Salesforce & Jira, you can create a consolidated, streamlined approach to communication, planning and execution that minimizes unproductive context switching.
 This means legal teams can continue to work in the platform they are familiar with, such as Salesforce, and have the necessary means to work and collaborate with other teams to plan and deliver solutions to customers.

 In this example, Mark, General Counsel at ACME, works with multiple teams to craft and prepare proposals, SOWs, and contracts.
 He has been working with the pre-sale team (who use Jira to keep track of their tasks) to put together a services proposal for one of their clients.

-Portia, in the Pre-sales team, creates a Jira ticket to keep track of this task and, with the help of Connector, a Legal Case is created on Salesforce and assigned to Mark.
+Portia, in the Pre-sales team, creates a Jira ticket to keep track of this task and, with the help of Connector for Salesforce & Jira, a Legal Case is created on Salesforce and assigned to Mark.
 Now Mark works on the details and can easily communicate with the services team, who also use Jira to get a better understanding of the scope of the work and hours required to complete this project.
 With full automation between fields, comments, and even status of the tasks, Mark can finish the SOW and prepare the proposal in a matter of hours rather than weeks.